 If you’re thinking that you don’t even know where to start, then don’t worry!
 As we have put together a list of the 10 most popular flowers for weddings, so you can narrow down your choices before you even walk into the florist.
 Eastwood Hall is a wedding venue based in Nottingham and we have hosted thousands of weddings in our stunning manor house.

 We have seen traditional indoor weddings as well as bohemian outdoor weddings with greenery, succulents and tepee tents, so we know a thing or two when it comes to popular wedding flower types

-Let’s get started on our exclusive list of 10 most popular flowers for weddings…
+Let’s get started on our exclusive list of the 10 most popular flowers for weddings…

 We’re starting with the obvious choice and probably one of the most common flowers for weddings.
 The Rose is a staple flower and symbolises love and beauty – the perfect choice when marrying the love of your life.
 Romantic poets and writers have used the rose for thousands of years as a metaphor for passion and true love.

-You can opt for the timeless and classic red rose, however, there are hundreds of varieties of roses, all different colours, shapes and sizes.
-This means that this popular wedding flower is available all year round and goes with almost any theme you choose.
+Roses are a great option and you can opt for the timeless and classic red rose, however, there are hundreds of varieties of roses, all different colours, shapes and sizes.
+This means that this popular wedding flower is available at any time of the year and goes with almost any theme you choose.
 There are 3 main types of roses that are commonly used for weddings and these are hybrid tea roses, spray roses and garden roses.

 Traditionally coming in shades of pink, white or red, these extravagant flowers are sure to dazzle.
 You can also find them in shades of coral, mahogany and yellow although this is less common.
 There are two main types of peony and these are the herbaceous and the tree peony.